Total-RP/Total-RP-3/README.md

 Our goal is to bring back the simplicity and user-friendliness of add-ons like **MyRolePlay** but without sacrificing your freedom when defining your roleplay characters and adding neat features that you'll never want to live without anymore.

-Total RP 3 implements the **Mary Sue Protocol**, which is also used by roleplay addons like **MyRolePlay** and **XRP**.
-That means Total RP 3 can understand and exchange data with all these add-ons.
+Total RP 3 can understand and exchange data with roleplay addons like **MyRolePlay** and **XRP**, allowing you to consult profiles coming from these addons seamlessly.

 Total RP 3 is also a fully modular add-on.
 You can choose exactly which features you want to use and won't be bothered by a complex user interface if you don't want to.
-This is the main module which will be required to run any future expansion.

 ## Main features